-These bumps appear as small and dome-shaped eruptions of around 1-2 mm on baby’s skin, and are either white or yellow.
-They may turn red and cause irritation if exposed to rough sheets or clothing.
+These bumps appear as small, dome-shaped eruptions of around 1-2 mm on babies’ skin.
+They and are either white or yellow, but may turn red and cause irritation if exposed to rough sheets or clothing.

 There are different types of milia.
-These cysts are categorised depending on the age when it appears.
-However, children mostly suffer from two types of milia mentioned below:
+The cysts are categorised depending on the age of the child when they appear.
+However, children mostly suffer from two types of milia, which are mentioned below:

 This condition of neonatal milia or primary milia is found in newborns and gets corrected within a few weeks.

 Juvenile milia can be seen at birth or later, and this form of milia is most commonly linked with a range of genetic, and at times, certain medical conditions.
 Conditions linked with juvenile milia include basal cell nevus syndrome and gardener syndrome.